midwire/bash.env/README.markdown

 You are not required to follow this file-naming convention.
 But the files must have a `.sh` extension.

+### Example: ###

+Let's say your hostname is `Harry-Potters-Macbook.local`, and you want to add `/usr/local/bogus` to your path.
+Here's how you do it:

+    configthis.env

+This command will stub out a few files as examples and `cd` to the directory where they are `$HOME/.env/host/Harry-Potters-Macbook.local`.
+Now you edit each of those files, and delete the ones you don't need.
+So, since we are only going to add to the path let's remove the other files, then edit the path.sh file.

+    rm alias.sh env.sh functions.sh prompt.sh

+Inside `path.sh` add this line:

+    pathmunge "/usr/local/bogus"

+Done!

+Now you can source those changes `. $HOME/.env/source.sh` and your path will include the new entry.
+Next time you start a shell it will maintain your path and you'll never have duplicates.

 ## Other Functions ##

 ### Add your SSH key to a remote host ###